MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-02-create-an-app.md

     </html>
     ```

 1. In the *HelloDjangoApp* folder, open the *views.py* file and replace the `index` function with the following code that uses the `django.shortcuts.render` helper function.
 The `render` helper provides a simplified interface for working with page templates.
-Make sure that you keep all the existing `from` statements.
+Ensure that you keep all the existing `from` statements.

     ```python
     from django.shortcuts import render   # Added for this step